 I’m definitely more a Pest girl than a Buda lady, however I reckon that Buda has nice little spots and Millenáris park is one of them – along with Gül Baba türbeje (soon to be reopened in the summer of 2018).

 So what’s so special about that place?
 Well, first, it’s worth underlining the very clever use of the old Ganz factory premises, turned into a cultural center and a well-designed park.
 The park’s main attraction is not so much the greeneries but the wide pond.
-It gives the Millenáris park a Japanese garden touch.
+It gives Millenáris park a Japanese garden touch.
 There’s even a bridge to go over the water so you can observe the enormous fish swimming beneath you.
 Actually the whole garden is under renovation right now so it’s a bit less exciting, hopefully it will be even nicer soon.